When will the list of 2020 summer workshops be available?

 What is the housing cancellation policy?

-If you cancel your housing prior to May 11, you will receive a full refund, minus a $25 processing fee.
-If you cancel your housing after May 11, but more than thirty days prior to workshop start date, you will receive a 50% refund.
-If you cancel your housing less than 30 days prior to workshop start date, you will forfeit your entire payment.
-In the unlikely event that your workshop is cancelled, you will receive a refund in full.
+If you cancel your housing prior to May 7, you will receive a full refund minus a $75 processing fee for each housing cancellation.
+If you cancel your housing after May 7 but before June 7, you will receive a 50% refund.
+If you cancel your housing after June 7, you will forfeit your entire payment.
+In the unlikely event that your workshop is cancelled, you will receive a full housing refund.

 Can I park at the Fine Arts Work Center?

-Parking is reserved for students staying on-site at the Work Center.
+Parking is reserved for students and faculty staying on-site at the Work Center.
 If you are staying on-site you will be assigned a parking spot upon check-in.
-For off-site parking information, please visit the Provincetown Chamber of Commerce.
+For off-site parking information, please visit the Town of Provincetown Parking.

 Is the internship paid?